xerions/ecdo/README.md

 Ecto is a domain specific language for writing queries and interacting with databases in Elixir.
 Ecdo is a dynamic interface for ecto.

-Dynamic interface to ecto functionallity.
-Ecdo was build for accessing it from erlang(elixir need to be in path) or simplify building dynamic interface, like API.
+Ecdo was build for accessing it from erlang(elixir need to be in path) or simplify building dynamic interface, for example API.

 Example of using from erlang: